OWASP/IoTGoat/README.md

 ![vmxiotgoat](/images/vmx.png)

-###### Note: In OSX, you will need to right click the VMWare image and select “Show in Finder” then right click and select “Show Package Contents” where you should now be able to see the “.vmx” file.
+###### Note: In OS X, you will need to right click the VMWare image and select “Show in Finder” then right click and select “Show Package Contents” where you should now be able to see the “.vmx” file.

 6) Save the file